sourcebroker/deployer-extended-database/README.rst

 db:export
 +++++++++

-Export database to database storage folder on current instance.
-The database will be stored in two separate files.
+Dump database to folder on current instance located by default in "{{deploy_path}}/.dep/databases/dumps/".
+Dumps will be stored in two separate files.
 One with tables structure.
 The second with data only.
 There is option --dumpcode that can be passed.
-If there is no --dumpcode option then its created and returned as json structure.
+If there is no dumpcode then its created and returned as json structure.

 **Example**